Finite convergent presentation of plactic monoid for type C: Introduction

+In~\cite{Lecouvey03}, Lecouvey gave presentations for plactic monoids of type B and D and generalized the notion of admissible column to these types.
+He also introduced the notion of \emph{orthogonal tableaux}~{\cite[Section~3]{Lecouvey03}}.
+Let $\mathcal{B}_{n}$ and $\mathcal{D}_{n}$ be respectively the alphabets corresponding to type B and D. Using the same insertion's algorithm described in Sections~\ref{Insertioncolumn} and~\ref{insertiontableau}, Lecouvey showed that for any word $w$ in the free monoids $\mathcal{B}_{n}^{\ast}$ and $\mathcal{D}_{n}^{\ast}$, one can compute a unique ortogonal tableau $P(w)$ which its reading is equal to $w$ in the corresponding plactic monoid.

+Using the same strategy as in this paper, one can construct finite convergent presentations of plactic monoids for type B and D by introducing admissible column generators.
+The rewriting system rewrites two admissible columns that do not form an orthogonal tableau to their corresponding orthogonal tableau form.
+Since Kashiwara's theory of crystal graphs exists for type B and D, one can show that Lemmas~\ref{First Lemma} and~\ref{Second Lemma} are also true for these types.
+Hence by this approach, we should obtain the same result as Theorem~\ref{maintheorem} for plactic monoids of type B and D.

 The paper is organised as follows.
-We first recall in section 2 some properties of $2$-polygraph which corresponds to a presentation of a monoid by a rewriting system, that is a presentation by generators and oriented relations.
-After that, we present some properties of crystal graphs.
-In section 3 we present the definitions and some properties of admissible columns and symplectic tableaux.
-We describe the column insertion algorithm for type C introduced by Lecouvey in ~\cite{Lecouvey02} and a definition of the Plactic monoid for type C. In section 4, we give a finite and convergent presentation of the plactic monoid for type C using admissible column generators.
+We first recall in Section~\ref{preliminaries} the notion of $2$-polygraphs which corresponds to a presentation of a monoid by a rewriting system, that is a presentation by generators and oriented relations.
+After that, we present some properties of crystal graphs and Young diagram.
+In Section~\ref{Plactic monoid}, we present the definitions and some properties of admissible columns and symplectic tableaux.
+We describe the column insertion algorithm for type C introduced by Lecouvey in~\cite{Lecouvey02} and a definition of the plactic monoid of type C. In Section~\ref{Convergent presentation}, we give a finite and convergent presentation of the plactic monoid for type C using admissible column generators.